danilobellini/dose/README.rst

 Requirements on Arch Linux
 --------------------------

+For a simple installation, it's available in AUR_\ .

 This distro doesn't include a ``/usr/bin/pip`` script, so you should use ``python2 -m pip`` (Python 2) or ``python -m pip`` (Python 3) instead of just ``pip``\ .
 By the way, in this Linux distribution